Please note: This website is optimized for Internet Explorer 9 or higher. Please consider downloading the latest version, or using Chrome or Firefox.

 Confidential property information includes:

-• actual income and expense statements for a property;
+• property income and expense statements;

 • third party information that has been used to assist with the assessment of a property and the release of which would concern the third party; and